ctelfer/onics/README.txt

  * vxlan-decap - decapsulate VXLAN+UDP+IP+Etherent packets

  * vxlan-encap - encapsulate packets in VXLAN+UDP+IP+Etherent headers

+ * xpktdump - dump a stream of packets in readable format with pagination

  * xtsscale - scale the timestamps for a stream of packets